Apache on Mac OSX

 Starting and Stopping the Server

-The server is started and stopped with the apachectl program.
-The program is located in the /usr/sbin directory.
-To restart the server, follow these steps.
+The server is started and stopped with the apachectl

-2. To stop the server type: apachectl stop
+to become super user - To stop the server type:

-3. To start the server type: apachectl start
+- To start the server type:

-4. Type exit to end your super user shell session
+to end your super user shell session

 Getting PHP to Work on Mac OS X and Apache